 - NXP Semiconductors

 Which Apple devices support Ultra Wideband technology with the Apple-designed U1 chip?

-Ultra Wideband is available on iPhone 13 models, iPhone 12 models, iPhone 11 models, Apple Watch Series 7, and Apple Watch Series 6.
+Ultra Wideband is available on iPhone 11 models and later, excluding iPhone SE (2nd and 3rd generation), Apple Watch Ultra and later, and Apple Watch Series 6 and later.
 Availability varies by region due to regulatory requirements.